Harveian Society of London: Annual events

-Every year, in June, the president and associates make a particular call to Harvey's birthplace in Folkestone and lay flowers at Harvey's statue.

-In 1973, in the presence of the society and on behalf of the British Medical Association, an honorary plaque was added.

-William Harvey Memorial Prize

-Established in 1954, the William Harvey Memorial prize was initially open only to students from the William Harvey Grammar School.

 Harveian Library

 A selection of Harvey's works, biographies and portraits are kept in a small library.
 Some portraits were removed from the Royal College of Physicians and returned to the society.

 Anniversaries

-In 1975, the society requested sculptor Nigel Boonham to create a head of William Harvey for his 400th anniversary.
+In 1975, the society commissioned sculptor Nigel Boonham to create a head of William Harvey for his 400th anniversary.
 A total of fifty were to be cast in a resin bronze limited edition and sold to members.

 Other notable medical associations named after William Harvey

 The Royal College of Physicians of London holds an annual lecture established by William Harvey in 1656 called the Harveian Oration.

 The Harveian Society of Edinburgh was founded in 1782 by Dr Andrew Duncan.
-The Society holds an annual Festival in honour of Harvey.
-The President of the Society delivers the Harveian Oration, followed by a formal dinner.
-The venue for the Festival alternates between the Royal College of Physicians of Edinburgh and the Royal College of Surgeons of Edinburgh.
+The society holds an annual festival in honour of Harvey.
+The president of the society delivers the Harveian Oration, followed by a formal dinner.
+The festival is held in the Royal College of Physicians of Edinburgh.

 The Harvey Society, found in 1905, is based in New York City and hosts an annual lecture series on recent advances in biomedical sciences.